alanjoshua/Kurama-Engine/README.md

 <p></p>
 &nbsp &nbsp &nbsp

-## Introduction

-<p> This is a 3D rendering engine program.</p>

-<p>This uses my linear algebra library for performing math operations </p>

-<p>This project relies entirely on code written by my as I started this project around the end of December 2019 to learn how rendering engines work and using existing graphics APIs would defeat the point of me learning </p>

-<p>Currently, the program runs entirely on the CPU and so the FPS would probably be really low on a relatively lower speced machine.</p>

-<p> Since this project in its infancy and so far I have been mainly using it only to test different algorithms, it is not yet properly documented</p>

-<p> This program currently does not have a properly functioning API as it embedded with my test program.
-I am working on making the graphics engine separate

 ## Features
 * OpenGL support
 * software rendering mode if the user does not want to use openGL